Open Bible Data Home About News OET Key

 Beauty

-In 6:4-10 the man describes the woman he loves as the epitome of female beauty and attractiveness by using various similes.
+In 6:4-10 the man describes the woman he loves as the epitome of female beauty and attractiveness by using various comparisons.

 Metaphors

-In the ancient Near East, it was acceptable to describe a woman using similes involving animals.
+In the ancient Near East, it was acceptable to describe a woman using comparisons to animals.
 In many cultures today, this can be considered offensive.
-Different similes of beauty are used in different cultures.
+Different comparisons of beauty are used in different cultures.
 (See: figs-simile)

 The meaning of 6:12

-6:12 is very difficult to understand and its meaning is uncertain.
-Bible scholars have a variety of different opinions on the exact meaning of this verse because it is a very difficult verse to interpret and therefore there are a variety of different opinions on how the words and phrases relate to each other and what the exact meaning of some of the words are in context.
-Published versions of the Bible differ significantly from one another in their rendering of this verse.
+6:12 is very difficult to understand, and its meaning is uncertain.
+Therefore, Bible scholars have different opinions on the exact meaning of this verse, and of some of the words in context, and on how the words and phrases relate to each other.
+Published versions of the Bible differ significantly from one another in their rendering of it.
 The ULT seeks to offer a reasonable translation of this verse.
-But if a translation of the Bible exists in your region, you may find that it differs from the ULT in the way that it translates this verse.
-If there is a Bible translation in your region, you may wish to use the reading that it uses.
-If not, you may wish to follow the reading of ULT.
+If a translation of the Bible exists in your region, it may differ from the ULT in the way that it translates this verse.
+In that case, you may wish to use the rendering that it uses.
+If not, you may wish to follow the rendering of the ULT.

 The meaning of the phrase “like the dance of two armies” in 6:13

 The meaning of the phrase “like the dance of two armies” is uncertain and Bible scholars have different opinions on the exact meaning of this verse.
 The ULT offers one possible translation of this verse.
-But if a translation of the Bible exists in your region, you may find that it differs from the ULT in the way that it translates this verse.
-If there is a Bible translation in your region, you may wish to use the reading that it uses.
-If not, you may wish to follow the reading of ULT.
+If a translation of the Bible exists in your region, it may differ from the ULT in the way that it translates this verse.
+In that case, you may wish to use the translation that it uses.
+If not, you may wish to follow the reading of the ULT.

 BI Sng 6:0 ©